Order types

 You may cancel a limit order or stop loss order providing that it has not been executed or is not in the process of being executed.
 It is your responsibility to check that your instruction to cancel has been accepted.

-Limit orders and stop loss orders expire after 90 calendar days.
+Limit and stop loss orders can be placed for up to 90 calendar days for UK limits and Good for Day for overseas.
 They are deleted after close of business on the day of expiry.